powsybl/powsybl.github.io/pages/documentation/simulation/flowdecomposition/index.md

 for each zone of the study a list of injections and associated factor to be used to scale the zone to a given net position.

-By default, the algorithm uses so-called "Country GSK", which is an automatic GLSK that scales on all generators proportionally to their target power set-point.
+By default, the algorithm uses so-called "Country GSK", which is an automatic GLSK that scales on all generators proportionally to their target power setpoint.

 Nodal injection decomposition is done as follows: